Saeed Bashirtash: Political views

-Bashirtash believes the continuation of the Islamic republic is a threat to Iran as a nation-state, and the political stability of the region.
+Bashirtash claims the continuation of the current order of governance in Iran is a threat to Iran as a nation-state and the political stability of the region.

-He concludes that a progressive revolution against the Islamic Regime by the Iranian people, and building a secular democracy, will guarantee separation of religion and state, as well as equal rights for all Iranian citizens.
+He states that a "progressive" revolution against the Government of Iran by the Iranian people, and building a secular democracy, will guarantee the separation of religion and state, as well as equal rights for all Iranian citizens.